Radha Gobinda Chandra

-Radhagobinda Chandra OARF FAAVSO, FBBA, AFOEV (রাধা গোবিন্দ চন্দ্র; July 17, 1878 – April 3, 1975) was a Bengali astronomer.
+Radhagobinda Chandra OARF FAAVSO, FBBA, AFOEV (রাধা গোবিন্দ চন্দ্র; July 17, 1878 – April 3, 1975) was an Indian astronomer.
 He was a pioneer of observational astronomy in the region of Bengal, comprising modern-day Bangladesh and West Bengal.
-He was born in Jessore, Undived Bengal, British India.
+He was born in Jessore, Bengal Presidency, British India.
 Radha Gobinda is especially famous for his observation of variable stars.
 He observed more than 49,700 variable stars and became one of the first international members of American Association of Variable Star Observers.